RemyDuijkeren/NodaMoney/README.md

 					DecimalDigits = 8
 				};

-var bitcoin = builder.Build(); // build BTC, but will not register it var bitcoin = builder.Register(); // build and register BTC in namespace 'virtual'
+// Build, but will not register it var bitcoin = builder.Build();

-// When the custom is registered, it can be called as any other currency Money bitcoins = new Money(1.2, Currency.FromCode("BTC", "virtual"));
+Money bitcoins = new Money(1.2, bitcoin);

+// Build and register it for the life-time of the app domain in the namespace 'virtual' var bitcoin = builder.Register();
-Money bitcoins = new Money(1.2.
-"BTC");
+Money bitcoins = new Money(1.2, "BTC"); // works if no overlap with other namespaces Money bitcoins = new Money(1.2, Currency.FromCode("BTC", "virtual"));

-// Replace ISO 4217 currency (for the life-time of the app domain) Currency oldEuro = CurrencyBuilder.Unregister("EUR", "ISO-4217");
+// Replace ISO 4217 currency for the life-time of the app domain Currency oldEuro = CurrencyBuilder.Unregister("EUR", "ISO-4217");

 var builder = new CurrencyBuilder("EUR", "ISO-4217");